piotr-szachewicz/rspec-statistics/README.md

  * how many database queries were made and how much time they took,
  * how many request were made and how much time did they take.

+This gem uses code from the [Profiling Your RSpec Suite excellent article](http://www.foraker.com/profiling-your-rspec-suite/) by Ben Eddy.

 ## Installation

 Add this line to your application's Gemfile: